The Best ’First Trips That Aren’t Paris’ For The Newly In Love

 This time of year, you can’t go anywhere without being reminded of romance.
 Construction paper hearts are stuck to the walls of the break room, red roses are overflowing from bins at the grocery store, and every alley we pass is filled with at least one dog couple sharing a plate of spaghetti.
-It all puts us in the mood for an unforgettable Valentine’s Day.
+It all puts us in the mood for an unforgettable Valentine’s… month.
 The kind where you run off together and leave the stresses of every day behind.
 We want the cliche: cozy white robes, champagne in bed, and lounging by infinity pools.

-Yep, Valentine’s Day is pretty synonymous with the romantic getaway.
+Yep, even after Valentine’s Day is over, the romantic getaway vibes stay high.
 That means different things to different people, of course, but if the holiday finds you newly in love, then a first “couple’s trip” might just be on your mind.
 Is it time yet?
 Are you ready to go off together on an adventure?
 Just think of the possibilities: Sitting by the fire!
 Long walks on the beach!
 Hotel sex!

 Traveling together shows you all the hidden delights and challenges of a partner.
 Can you get through missing your train or the pictures from Trip Advisor being totally off base (Hey, they weren’t lying.
 It WAS newly remodeled…. in 1987)?
 Can you handle one another when you’re exhausted and grumpy?
 Do you make each other laugh through it all?
 Does your beloved still look incredibly sexy to you after a 2 hour hike through the rain and mud?
 We’ve said it before, but traveling is the perfect litmus test for your relationship.
 And there’s nothing more fun than that first big trip with the person you love.